nagwahoumid/adhd-planner/README.md

 ## Project Vision
 The goal is to expand this into a full digital tool inspired by the Anti‑Planner’s emotional and energy‑based strategies, something supportive, realistic, and actually neurodivergent‑friendly.

-This planner should *meet you where you are*, not punish you for where you’re not.
+This planner should meet you where you are, not punish you for where you’re not.

 ## Credits
 Huge inspiration from **Dani Donovan** and The Anti‑Planner: How to Get Sh*t Done When You Don’t Feel Like It.